-The warm weather may be a welcome change, but keep an eye on your baby or toddler to make sure they’re hydrated and protected
+The warm weather may be a welcome change, but it's important to keep an eye on your baby or toddler to make sure they’re hydrated and protected to avoid them getting heat stroke.

 What is heat stroke?